History of Tel Aviv in Timeline

 In 2009, the Tel Aviv Marathon was revived after a fifteen-year hiatus, attracting over 18,000 runners.

-In 2009, the restoration of the Jaffa railway station was completed, converting it into an entertainment and leisure venue marketed as "HaTachana".
+In 2009, the restoration and conversion of the Jaffa railway station into the "HaTachana" entertainment venue was completed.

-2009: Tel Aviv Stock Exchange resilience during Operation in Gaza
+2009: Tel Aviv Stock Exchange resilience during the 2009 Operation in Gaza

 The Tel Aviv Stock Exchange was higher on the last day of the 2009 Operation in Gaza than on the first day of fighting.

-2010: Knight Frank's world city survey ranks Tel Aviv 34th globally
+2010: Knight Frank's world city survey ranked Tel Aviv 34th globally

-In 2010, Knight Frank's world city survey ranked Tel Aviv 34th globally, acknowledging its significance as a global city.
+In 2010, Knight Frank's world city survey ranked Tel Aviv 34th globally.

-2010: Tel Aviv Municipality launches new master plan for 2025
+2010: Tel Aviv Municipality Planning and Construction Committee launched new master plan

 In 2010, the Tel Aviv Municipality's Planning and Construction Committee launched a new master plan for the city for 2025, restricting skyscraper construction in the city center and increasing it in the east.

-In 2010, the renovated Tel Aviv Port (Nemal Tel Aviv) won the award for outstanding landscape architecture at the European Biennial for Landscape Architecture in Barcelona.
+In 2010, the design of the renovated Tel Aviv Port (Nemal Tel Aviv) won the award for outstanding landscape architecture at the European Biennial for Landscape Architecture in Barcelona.

 In April 2011, the Tel Aviv municipality launched Tel-O-Fun, a bicycle sharing system with 150 stations of bicycles for rent within the city limits.